 It's not really a single figure, but we can look at and explain the cost ranges.

-There are three main elements to a cinema room installation:
+There are three main elements in a cinema room installation:

 - System hardware